Gurney Plaza: Retail outlets

-In addition, several restaurants, cafes and food stalls can be found inside Gurney Plaza.
+In addition, several restaurants, cafes, and food stalls can be found inside Gurney Plaza.
 Some of its restaurants are notably arranged along an outdoor alfresco space.
+Also, there's a food court owned and operated by the mall itself called Gurney Food Hall, which has varieties of local food options (and some foreign delicacies).

 Entertainment

 Gurney Plaza has a variety of entertainment options.
 The most well-known of all is the Golden Screen Cinemas at the top floor, with 12 cineplexes.
 Opened in 2004, it is Golden Screen Cinemas' largest multiplex within northern Malaysia.

 A karaoke joint operated by Red Box is also located at the top floor, adjacent to the aforementioned cinema.
 Other options include a rock-climbing gym (Project Rock Gurney) and a Toys "R" Us store.